vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_3/mesh_buffers.md

 ```

-We change the vertex shader to load `colored_triangle_mesh.vert.spv`, and we modify the pipeline layout to give it a single int64 worth of data on the vertex shader stage.
+We change the vertex shader to load `colored_triangle_mesh.vert.spv`, and we modify the pipeline layout to give it the push constants struct we defined above.

 For the rest of the function, we do the same as in the triangle pipeline function, but changing the pipeline layout and the pipeline name to be the new ones.